 The multi-source probabilistic inference group studies statistical machine learning and artificial intelligence.
 The group develops new methods and algorithms, focusing especially on approximate Bayesian inference of probabilistic programs.

-Group leader: Assistant Professor Arto Klami
+Group leader: Associate Professor Arto Klami

 The probabilistic inference, privacy and computational biology group develops machine learning methods based on Bayesian inference, focusing on privacy-preserving machine learning and applications in computational biology and genomics.

 The spatiotemporal data analysis group develops estimation, machine learning, computer vision and signal processing algorithms.
 The group aims to create navigation based on artificial intelligence and related methods for ecologically sustainable smart cities of the future.

 Data communication research combines the Department’s traditional research in wireless and mobile computing with new, growing research themes.
 The research groups focus on networked systems and their enablers: interoperability (incl. service and software platforms, trust and safety), mobility (technology and location independence, wireless communication), information networks, service networks, context awareness, ubiquitous computing and interactive systems.
 The research focus is expanding from protocols to application layer problems and solutions.

 Collaboration with groups studying distributed systems is an essential part of research.
 This collaboration is coordinated by the NODES unit (Networking in Open Distributed Environments).